 Here’s how the process works: A borrower typically gets a home loan directly from a bank or mortgage company.
 In most cases, though, the original lender won’t hold on to the loan.
 Lenders usually sell the loans they originate to other banks or investors, like Fannie Mae, on what’s called the secondary mortgage market.
 The mortgages that Fannie Mae buys must meet strict criteria.
 These loans are called “conforming loans.”

 After buying loans from banks and mortgage companies, Fannie Mae either holds the mortgages in its portfolio or packages them into mortgage-backed securities, which it sells to private investors.
 This is called “securitization.”
-Fannie Mae often guarantees the loans that it sells to investors.
-Basically, Fannie Mae guarantees that an investor gets paid on the loan even if the borrower defaults.
+Fannie Mae often backs the loans that it sells to investors.
+(Fannie Mae guarantees that an investor gets paid on the loan even if the borrower defaults.)

 Because Fannie Mae continually buys mortgages from banks and mortgage companies, lenders have a steady source of cash to keep making loans to new borrowers.

 Borrowers with Fannie Mae loans who are struggling to make their mortgage payments get access to certain loan modification programs and other foreclosure avoidance options.